-Registration opens on February 10th, we take the first 200 applicants.
-Registration typically closes in the middle of April.
+Registration opens on February 19th, we take the first 150 applicants.
+Registration typically closes in early March.
 All caddies must pass both a written and on course test.

 6. When does caddying start?

 In Michigan, the golf season is typically May through October, depending on weather conditions.
-Caddie opportunities are available on the weekends during the school year, and Tuesday through Sunday in the summer months.
+Caddie opportunities are available on Tuesday Evenings and on the weekends during the school year, and Tuesday through Sunday in the summer months.
 Meadowbrook Country Club is closed on Mondays.